1 Samuel 5

 Introduction

-First Samuel 5 is a darkly comic chapter — and one of the most theologically pointed passages in the entire Old Testament.
+First Samuel 5 is a darkly comic and theologically sharp chapter.
 The Philistines, having captured the ark of God, bring it in triumph to the temple of their god Dagon in Ashdod.
-What follows is a systematic humiliation of the pagan deity and his worshipers.
-On the first morning, Dagon is found face down before the ark — as if bowing in worship.
-On the second morning, his head and hands are broken off, leaving only a stump.
+What follows is the humiliation of the deity and his worshipers.
+On the first morning, Dagon is found face down before the ark, as if bowing in worship.
+On the second, his head and hands are broken off, leaving only a stump.
 Then the LORD afflicts the people of Ashdod with tumors.
-Panicked, the Philistines ship the ark to Gath; the same plagues follow.
-They send it to Ekron; the Ekronites cry out in terror and beg for it to be sent away.
+The Philistines move the ark to Gath, and the same plagues follow.
+They send it to Ekron, where the Ekronites cry out and beg for it to be sent away.
 The outcry of the city "went up to heaven."

 The chapter answers the implicit question of chapter 4: has God been defeated?
-Emphatically not.
+It has not.
 The ark's capture was not God's failure but His judgment on Israel.
-Now, in Philistine territory, the ark proves that the LORD needs no army to fight His battles.
-He defeats Dagon single-handedly, afflicts entire cities with plague, and reduces the Philistine confederacy to panic — all without a single Israelite soldier.
+Now, in Philistine territory, the ark shows that the LORD needs no army to fight His battles.
+He topples Dagon, afflicts entire cities with plague, and throws the Philistine confederacy into panic, all without a single Israelite soldier.
 The God of Israel is not a tribal deity who can be captured and domesticated.
-He is the sovereign LORD who enters the house of a foreign god as conqueror, not captive.
+He is the sovereign LORD who enters the house of a foreign god not as captive, but as conqueror.

 The Ark in Dagon's Temple (vv.
 1--5)